blesscoin/blesscoin/README.md

 ----------------

 Blesscoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 1 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in 1000k blocks (~2 years)
- - ~84 million total coins
+ - ~100 million total coins
+ - 1440 blocks to retarget difficulty ( 1 day)

 The rest is the same as Bitcoin.
  - 50 coins per block
- - 2016 blocks to retarget difficulty

 For more information, as well as an immediately useable, binary version of the Blesscoin client sofware, see http://www.litecoin.org.